2020s energy crisis: World food crises

 Food prices increased steeply as Covid lockdowns were lifted and rose even higher following Russia's invasion of Ukraine, putting millions of people at risk.
 According to the World Food Programme, the number of people facing acute food insecurity more than tripled between 2017 and 2021, and could further increase by 17% to 323 million in 2022.
 The two countries together account for almost 30% of global wheat exports and play a key role in global fertiliser supply.
 Russia's blockade of Black Sea ports disrupted food and other commodity exports from Ukraine, while the broader military campaign put the 2022 harvest at risk.
 Natural gas is a significant key component in producing fertilizers.
-The development of synthetic nitrogen fertilizer has significantly supported global population growth—it has been estimated that almost half of the world's population is currently fed as a result of synthetic nitrogen fertilizer use.
+The development of synthetic nitrogen fertilizer has significantly supported global population growth—it has been estimated that almost half of the world's population is fed as a result of synthetic nitrogen fertilizer use.

 Rising energy prices are pushing agricultural costs higher, contributing to increasing food prices globally.
 The agriculture and food industries use energy for various purposes.
 Direct energy use includes electricity for automated water irrigation, fuel consumption for farm machinery and energy required at various stages of food processing, packaging, transportation and distribution.
 The use of pesticides and mineral fertilizers results in large quantities of indirect energy consumption, with these inputs being highly energy intensive to manufacture.
 While the share varies considerably between regions—depending on factors such as weather conditions and crop types—direct and non-direct energy costs can account for 40% to 50% of total variable costs of cropping in advanced economies such as the United States.
 Higher energy and fertiliser prices therefore inevitably translate into higher production costs, and ultimately into higher food prices.

 In May 2022, Máximo Torero, chief economist at the U.N.
-Food and Agriculture Organization, warned European politicians that if they move away from natural gas production too soon, the price of fertilizers will rise and more people in the world will suffer from hunger.
+Food and Agriculture Organization, warned European politicians that if they move away from natural gas production too soon, the price of fertilizers would rise and more people in the world would suffer from hunger.
 In 2023, 64% of firms that took part in a survey on investment were concerned about energy prices, while 46% were concerned about regulatory frameworks and pricing instability.
 Businesses in Central, Southern and Eastern Europe reported a higher rate of energy consumption increases of 25% or more than the EU average (77% vs. 68%).
 Energy savings and energy efficiency were most often mentioned as responses to the energy shock by businesses in Europe, but they were less likely to renegotiate their energy contracts.
 (62% vs. 67%).